Vagus nerve stimulation helps increase vagal tone leading to healthier, happier life… the natural way.

 The benefits of massage are attributed to stimulation of pressure receptors in the brain.
 These receptors can in turn stimulate the vagus nerve.

-Massage has been found to lessen stress, depression, anxiety, migraine, pain associated with fibromyalgia,improve immune functions, Regular massages can relieve symptoms of reflux in babies, lowers muscle tension.
-All these effects of massage are mediated by vagus nerve.
+Massage has been found to lessen stress, depression, anxiety, migraine, pain associated with fibromyalgia, improve immune functions.
+Regular massages can relieve symptoms of reflux in babies and lowers muscle tension.

 Yoga asana techniques increase PNS tone by stimulating vagal afferents directly.
 Studies have shown a positive correlation between practicing yoga postures and acute increase in thalamic GABA levels.
 Increased GABA levels are mainly mediated by the ability of yoga practices to increase vagal tone.